ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 The z/OS Landscape
 ------------------
-While most systems process files in two modes - binary or UTF-8 encoded text, IBM Z including UNIX System Services features an additional third mode - text encoded in EBCDIC.
+While most systems process files in two modes - binary or text encoded in UTF-8, IBM z/OS including UNIX System Services features an additional third mode - text encoded in EBCDIC.
 Ansible has provisions to handle binary data and UTF-8 encoded textual data, but not EBCDIC encoded data.
-This is not necessarily a limitation, it simply requires additional tasks that convert files to/from their original encodings.
+This is not necessarily a limitation, it simply requires additional tasks that convert files to and from their original encodings.
 It is up to the Ansible user managing z/OS nodes to understand the nature of the files in their automation.

 The type (binary or text) and encoding of files can be stored in file "tags".
-File tags is a z/OS UNIX System Services concept (part of Enhanced ASCII) which was established to distinguish binary files from UTF-8 encoded text files and EBCDIC-encoded text files.
+File tags is a z/OS UNIX System Services concept (part of Enhanced ASCII) designed to distinguish binary files from UTF-8 encoded text files and EBCDIC-encoded text files.

 Default behavior for an un-tagged file or stream is determined by the program, for example, `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`__ defaults to the UTF-8 encoding.

 Ansible modules will not read or recognize file tags.
 It is up to the user to determine the nature of remote data and tag it appropriately.
-Data sent to remote z/OS nodes is by default, encoded in UTF-8 and is not tagged.
+Data sent to remote z/OS hosts through Ansible is, by default, encoded in UTF-8 and not tagged.
 Tagging a file is achievable with an additional task using the ``ansible.builtin.command`` module.

 .. code-block:: yaml

-    - name: tag my_file.txt as IBM-1047 EBCDIC.
+    - name: Tag my_file.txt as UTF-8.
-      ansible.builtin.command: chtag -tc ibm1047 my_file.txt
+      ansible.builtin.command: chtag -tc iso8859-1 my_file.txt

 The `z/OS shell <https://www.ibm.com/docs/en/zos/latest?topic=shells-introduction-zos>`_ available on
 z/OS UNIX System services defaults to an EBCDIC encoding for un-tagged data streams.
+Ansible sends untagged UTF-8 encoded textual data to the z/OS shell which expects untagged data to be encoded in EBCDIC.
-This mismatch in data encodings can be resolved with the ``PYTHONSTDINENCODING`` environment variable, which tags the pipe used by Python with the specified encoding.
+This mismatch in data encodings can be resolved by setting the ``PYTHONSTDINENCODING`` environment variable, which causes the pipe used by Python to be tagged with the specified encoding.
-File and pipe tags can be used with automatic conversion between ASCII and EBCDIC, but only programs on z/OS which are aware of tags can use them.
+File and pipe tags can be used with automatic conversion between ASCII and EBCDIC, but only programs on z/OS which are aware of tags will use them.

 Using Ansible Community Modules with z/OS
 -----------------------------------------

-The Ansible community modules assume all textual data (files and pipes/streams) is UTF-8 encoded.
+The Ansible community modules operate under the assumption that all textual data (files and pipes/streams) is UTF-8 encoded.

-On z/OS, since text data (file or stream) is sometimes encoded in EBCDIC and sometimes in UTF-8, special care must be taken to identify the encoding of target data.
+On z/OS, since textual data (file or stream) is sometimes encoded in EBCDIC and sometimes in UTF-8, special care must be taken to identify the correct encoding of target data.

 Here are some notes / pro-tips when using the community modules with z/OS.
 This is by no means a comprehensive list.
+Before using any Ansible modules, you must first :ref:`configure_zos_remote_environment`.

 * ansible.builtin.command / ansible.builtin.shell
     The command and shell modules are excellent for automating tasks for which command line solutions already exist.